 Teaching and learning

 The course uses mixed learning methods, but the key Manchester approach is the study of themed case discussions through facilitated group activities to emphasise enquiry, discussion, self-education, and the development of critical faculties and communication skills - all essential skills for doctors.

-You will also learn through anatomy sessions involving dissection of whole body cadavers, lessons in the Consultation Skills Learning Centre, and clinical and community placements.
+You will also learn through anatomy sessions involving dissection, lessons in the Consultation Skills Learning Centre, and clinical and community placements.

 Find out more on our teaching and learning page.

 Methods of assessment include both summative exams (which demonstrate you have reached the required standards to progress to the next phase of the course) and formative tests (which tell you how you are performing on the course and how you can improve).

 Summative assessment will normally happen at the end of each year, with formative assessments occurring at regular intervals throughout the course.

 Assessments closely reflect the course content, with assessment of knowledge and skills in the initial phase, moving on to clinical assessments and application of knowledge including in complex situations by the end of the final phase.

 You will receive feedback on your performance in assessments from your academic and clinical advisors in addition to generalised feedback about your cohort's performance.
 Feedback on performance is integral to all learning activities.

 During Years 1 and 2, you will be mostly based on The University of Manchester's Oxford Road campus, with visits to centres of excellence for clinical medicine, community settings and teaching hospitals across the north north-west.